razashoaib/react-fetch-textbox/README.md

 `npm i react-fetch-textbox`

 ### Usage Guide
-This component can be used in the following way inside your application:
+This component is developed to work with [Bootstrap v4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and can be used in the following way inside your application:

 ```js
 <FetchTextBox url='https://www.thesportsdb.com/api/v1/json/1/searchplayers.php?p=' method='GET' jsonArrayKey='player' fieldName="strPlayer" sendData={getData.bind(this)} />
 ```